Long-simmered cabrito with green rice

 Preheat the oven to 350 F.

-In an oven-safe dish mix the marinated meat, bay leaf, cinnamon sticks, ground cloves, oregano, cumin, onions, and salt.
+In an oven-safe dish, mix the marinated meat, bay leaf, cinnamon sticks, ground cloves, oregano, cumin, onions, and salt.
 Add just enough stock/water to cover the meat.
-Bake for 2 1/2-3 hours turning the meat every 45 minutes or so.
-If the liquids are drying out, add a touch of stock/water.
-When finished the meat should be extremely soft and falling off the bone.
+Bake for 2 1/2-3 hours, turning the meat every 45 minutes or so.
+Add a touch of stock/water if the liquids are drying out.
+The meat should be extremely soft and fall off the bone when finished.
 Cool.

 Remove the meat from the bones and shred well.
-Remove the whole spices and add the remaining sauce to the meat and mix in well.
-You are looking for sloppy wet meat, if it is too wet, heat for a little while in a pan till you have the consistency you want.
+Remove the whole spices and add the remaining sauce to the meat, and mix in well.
+You are looking for sloppy, wet meat.
+If it is too wet, heat for a little while in a pan until you have the consistency you want.

 To make the green rice:

-In a large pot, sauté the onions on medium heat with the oil till lightly golden.
-Add the rice and continue to sauté till the rice looks white and is no longer raw.
-Add the green purée and cook till the liquids are mostly evaporated.
+In a large pot, sauté the onions in the oil on medium heat until lightly golden.
+Add the rice and continue to sauté until it looks white and is no longer raw.
+Add the green purée and cook until the liquids are mostly evaporated.

 Add the stock, 2 cups, and cook either on the stove or in a rice cooker.
-When cooked fluff the rice and add the lime juice to suit your palate.
+Fluff the rice and add lime juice to suit your palate when cooked.
 Set aside.

-To serve, heat the meat and serve with the green rice scattered with the scallions and cilantro, and accompaniments, scallions, lime wedges, pickled jalapeños, iceberg lettuce, tacos, tortillas and cheese.
+To serve, heat the meat and serve with green rice scattered with scallions and cilantro, and accompaniments: scallions, lime wedges, pickled jalapeños, iceberg lettuce, tacos, tortillas, and cheese.